pdobsan/pynauty/README.md

-pynauty  --  isomorphism testing and automorphism groups of graphs
+## pynauty -- Isomorphism testing and automorphisms of graphs

-version: 0.6
+Version: 0.7

-Copyright (c) 2015 Peter Dobsan
+Copyright (c) 2015-2021 Peter Dobsan

 This is the source distribution of pynauty, a Python/C extension module.
 It can be used to compare graphs for isomorphism and to determine their automorphism group.

-It is based on the Nauty C procedures.
+Pynauty is using library components from the Nauty package by Brendan McKay.

-pynauty is compatible both Python-2 and Python-3.
+pynauty is compatible with Python 3.5 or newer.

 pynauty is distributed under the terms GPL v3 WITHOUT ANY WARRANTY.
-For exact details on licencing see the file COPYING.
+For exact details on licensing see the file COPYING.

 For documentations, including instructions for  installation, API and User's Guide see the docs/ directory.